-While it's always important to have an estate plan in place to ensure your wishes are met and to protect your loved ones, it's especially crucial if you own a business, which is the family's main source of income or is a significant portion of your overall estate.
+While it's always important to have an estate plan in place to ensure your wishes are met and to protect your loved ones, it's especially crucial if you own a business, that is the family's main source of income or is a significant portion of your overall estate.

-It will prevent a lot of worry and misunderstandings if couples who own businesses are open about their concerns regarding how the loss of income from a business might affect them, said Alma D. Banuelos, CTFA, national head of trust and estate services at City National Bank.
+It will prevent a lot of worry and misunderstandings if couples who own businesses are open about their concerns regarding how the loss of income from a business might affect them, said Alma D. Banuelos, CTFA, national head of Trust and Estate services at City National Bank.

 An estate plan is critical in such situations because a lack of a plan for a business owner could leave business partners and/or family members in turmoil and the business itself in chaos.

 If you own a business, there are three key issues to consider and discuss with your spouse to create a plan that protects them and the legacy you've built.

 Many of the concerns that come about when one member of a married couple owns a business are strongly contingent on whether the business is owned outright.

 When a business owner dies, the remaining spouse must handle both grieving and managing the financial repercussions of the spouse's death.
 When a business partner or multiple partners are involved, and the couple did not own 100 percent of the company, the issues become much more multi-layered.
 This is especially true if the remaining spouse wants to be involved in the business in some capacity.
 “In this case, there are two main questions to consider: Does the surviving spouse wish to, or have any ability to, assume a co-management role?
 Secondly, does the external business partner want to be in a partnership with the surviving spouse?"
 Banuelos noted.

 No matter what you decide, you should also have the same kind of frank conversation with your business partners about developing a plan to protect your loved one's interest in the company.